Folsom, CA, Coronavirus (COVID-19) Related Bankruptcy Attorney

 It is not uncommon for some individuals and businesses to suffer under the stress of overwhelming debt and financial strain.
 When your economic situation is unsustainable, bankruptcy is a viable option for relief.
 Now that the nation and California are suffering the impact of COVID-19, an increased number of people and businesses are facing financial hardships.

-If you are unable to manage your personal debt or if your business is facing an uncertain future due to the “shelter-in-place” orders, our experienced Folsom, CA coronavirus related bankruptcy attorneys could assist you during this challenging economic crisis.
-To schedule a confidential consultation with the Bankruptcy Group, call us at (800) 920-5351.
+If you are unable to manage your personal debt or if your business is facing an uncertain future due to the “shelter-in-place” orders, our experienced Folsom, California, coronavirus-related bankruptcy attorneys could assist you during this challenging economic crisis.
+To schedule a confidential consultation with The Bankruptcy Group, call us at 888-710-4334.
 We have conveniently located law offices in Roseville and Folsom.

 In the best of economic times, many small businesses struggle to stay financially viable.
 Now, facing mandatory closures or substantial decreases in revenue due to COVID-19, many small businesses are on the brink of failure.